pauCM-es/redux-context-experiment/findings.md

 - Components can subscribe only to the exact state they need, preventing unnecessary re-renders.
 - This pattern follows the principle of separation of concerns and can significantly improve performance in larger applications.
 - Trade-off: Requires more provider nesting and potentially more complex component structure.

+## Test 5: Read/Write Separation Pattern

+### Context Division Strategy

+- Further refined the `ListContext` by splitting it into two separate but related contexts:
+  - `ListDataContext`: Read-only access to the list data (used by monitors/displays)
+  - `ListApiContext`: Access to operations that modify the list (used by action components)
+- Both contexts share the same state internally, but expose different parts to consumers

+### Implementation Details

+- Created dedicated hooks for each purpose:
+  - `useListDataContext()`: For components that only need to read list data
+  - `useListApiContext()`: For components that need to modify list data
+  - `useListContext()`: Maintained for backward compatibility, provides both data and API

+### Benefits Observed

+- Clearer separation of concerns between components that display data vs. components that modify data
+- Each component only re-renders when the specific aspects of the context it cares about change
+- Better encapsulation of state management logic within the context provider
+- More explicit API design with dedicated methods instead of raw state setters

+### Architectural Implications

+- This pattern resembles the Command Query Responsibility Segregation (CQRS) pattern from backend development
+- It scales well to more complex applications by providing clear boundaries between reads and writes
+- Reduces the chance of unnecessary re-renders by limiting what each component subscribes to
+- Trade-off: Increases initial complexity but improves maintainability in the long run